Taking the CASPer test? Here’s what you need to know

 - There is no “right” answer to sections of the CASPer test, focus on what you feel is right and why

-- Scores are distributed to schools directly
+- Scores are distributed to programs directly

 - The CASPer test only runs on Chrome and FireFox browsers